Alumni Memorial Field at Foster Stadium - Home of VMI Keydets Football

 Clarkson-McKenna Hall consists of four levels with the main entrance to the building on the level of the concession area behind the stadium.
 The 100 level includes a lobby area and an elevator to take individuals to the upper three levels.
 On the 100 level are equipment and laundry rooms and all mechanical aspects of the building.
 Included in the Foster renovation project was an expansion of the Keydet locker room, the Luck Weight Room and the Athletic Training Facility.

 The 200 level includes the football locker room and training room.
 A ramp entrance from the back of the building leads onto a new Sprinturf practice field.

 Coaches' offices and meeting and film rooms comprise the 300 level.
 Access to the Superintendent's box is also on this level.
 This has both an enclosed area, the Ferebee Lounge, and an open air seating arrangement for viewing the football games.

 The 400 level is the press box.
 The center section of the totally enclosed press area is for working press and statisticians.
 Five separate booths flanking this space are used by home and visiting radio crews, VMI and opponents' coaches, and the PA announcer plus scoreboard, message center, and clock operators.
 Television crews film from the top of the press box.
-There is also a lounge and dining area in the rear of the press box, which serves as a players' lounge during non-game days.
+There is also a lounge and dining area in the rear of the press box.

 Another aspect of the Foster renovation project included the installation of a new, all-weather practice facility, located just behind Clarkson-McKenna Hall.
 Complete with a Sprinturf surface, lights and a scoreboard, this facility has enhanced the practice capabilities for several VMI teams.